 The selection of this site in Mississippi was a logical and practical one.
 The land was chosen because of its water access, essential for transporting large rocket stages, components and loads of propellants.
 It also provided the 13,500-acre test facility with a sound buffer of close to 125,000 acres, which is a national asset.

 A new chapter was added in June 1975 when the Space Shuttle Main Engine was tested here for the first time.
 All the engines used to boost the Space Shuttle into low-Earth orbit are flight certified at SSC on the same stands used to test fire all first and second stages of the Saturn V in the Apollo and Skylab programs.
-Space Shuttle Main Engine testing is expected to proceed well into the 21st century.
+The program ended in 2011 after 135 missions.

-Over the years, SSC has evolved into a multidisciplinary facility made up of NASA and 30 other resident agencies engaged in space and environmental programs and the national defense, including the U.S. Navy's world-class oceanographic research community.
+Over the years, SSC has evolved into a multidisciplinary facility made up of NASA and about 40 other resident agencies engaged in space, environmental programs, and the national defense, including the U.S. Navy's world-class oceanographic research community.

 Special Boat Team 22, Naval Small Craft Instruction and Technical Training School, as well as other Navy tenants including Naval Meteorology & Oceanography Command, Naval Oceanographic Office and U.S. Naval Research Lab, the Navy's corporate laboratory.
-Stennis Space Center is also home to more than 30 resident agencies, which includes federal, state, academic and private organizations and numerous technology-based companies.
+Stennis Space Center is also home to about 40 resident agencies, which includes federal, state, academic, and private organizations, and numerous technology-based companies.

 Stennis Space Center (SSC) is the home of Special Boat Team 22 and Naval Small Craft Instruction and Technical Training School, as well as other Navy tenants.
 Those include the Naval Meteorology & Oceanography Command which includes the largest concentration of oceanographers in the world, along with the Naval Oceanographic Office and U.S. Naval Research Lab, the Stennis Space Center is located in the southwest corner of Mississippi about 50 miles northeast of New Orleans, Louisiana, and 30 miles from the Mississippi Gulf Coast.
 SSC encompasses over 200 square miles of land area including a perimeter buffer zone to insulate surrounding civilian communities from the noise of rocket engine testing by NASA.
 Please visit our homepage for more information about Stennis Space Center.
 On Interstate 10 out of Louisiana, Stennis is reached by taking the first exit and following the signs.